FotoNews: April 2017

 Visionary Wild Workshops

-Investigating Where We Live
+Investigating Where We Live Through June 7, 2017

 How has D.C. transformed in the past 10 years?
 In this year’s Investigating Where We Live, local teens used photography, writing, and interviews to trace how neighborhoods along the Anacostia River have changed.
 They researched the city’s past at the Historical Society of Washington, D.C. and talked to residents, developers, and government officials to better understand who influences a city’s evolution.

-Capture 2017 with Capital Photography Center!
+Jump into Spring with Classes at Capital Photography Center!

 This gallery features photographs from every Pulitzer Prize-winning entry dating back to 1942 — the most comprehensive collection of Pulitzer Prize-winning photographs ever assembled.
 Interactive touch screens feature more than 1,000 images and 15 hours of video and audio compiled from interviews with the prize-winning photographers.

-555 Pennsylvania Ave.
-N.W., Washington, DC 20001
+(555 Pennsylvania Ave.
+N.W., Washington, DC 20001)

 9am - 5pm